-As a contrasting example, James Dunnigan tells the story of his Firefight game, published for the Army in the late 1970s, which was supposed to simulate company-size mechanized combat in Western Europe.77 He tried to use terrain representative of that in West Germany but was told not to.
+As a contrasting example, James Dunnigan tells the story of his Firefight game, published for the Army in the late 1970s, which was supposed to simulate company-size mechanized combat in Western Europe.
+He tried to use terrain representative of that in West Germany but was told not to.
 The Army doctrine of the day could be summed up in the following phrase: "What can be seen can be hit, what can be hit can be killed."
 The Army wanted to highlight the deadliness of long-range direct gun and missile fire in the game.
-When published, the board looked nearly like open desert with a few small settlements, streams, and patches of trees here and there, but the game did reward engaging at maximum stand-off distances.78 always followed orders.
-The designer proposed to include microterrain, weather effects on visibility, and friction in command and control; all were left out of the game at the insistence of the contract sponsor.79 Even if making honest attempts to minimize organizational parochialism biases, they can all too frequently still creep in and so must be guarded against.
+When published, the board looked nearly like open desert with a few small settlements, streams, and patches of trees here and there, but the game did reward engaging at maximum stand-off distances.

+Despite Dunnigan's attempts to impose chaos, units in the published game always followed orders.
+The designer proposed to include microterrain, weather effects on visibility, and friction in command and control; all were left out of the game at the insistence of the contract sponsor.
+Even if making honest attempts to minimize organizational parochialism biases, they can all too frequently still creep in and so must be guarded against.